vechain/vechain-sdk-js-tutorial/src/2.Bloom_Filter/BloomPart1.md

 - `m`: number of bits per key, or
 - 'k': number of hashing functions used to build the filter.

-Those parameters are explained in the next exercise, however something is anticipated here, the class `BloomFilter` exposes both the `.bytes` and `.k` properties hence having any object representing them in some form, you can always build a new `BloomFilter` object using its class constructor.
+Those parameters are explained in the next lesson, however something is anticipated here, the class `BloomFilter` exposes both the `.bytes` and `.k` properties hence having any object representing them in some form, you can always build a new `BloomFilter` object using its class constructor.